Privacy-proof consumer data and stay ahead of CPRA compliance

 Implement opt-out requests

-Under CPRA, when businesses sell or share personal data (including the use of third-party cookies), they should disclose this information in a clear and conspicuous way and inform consumers how to opt-out.
+Under the CPRA, when businesses sell or share personal data—including through the use of third-party cookies—they must clearly and conspicuously disclose this to consumers and explain how to opt out.

 With CookieYes you can